 Encourage on-line enquiries and on-line information on all FDI issues.
-Routine enquiries are commonly addressed with frequently asked questions (FAQs), commonly named as chatbots.
-These provide on-line responses in simple language - preferably in Englishwith links to relevant forms and documents.
+Routine enquiries are commonly addressed with frequently asked questions (FAQs) published on the IPA's website, or in the form of chatbots.
+These provide on-line responses in simple language - preferably in English- with links to relevant forms and documents.